peterekepeter/image-to-gradient/README.md

  - Optimise site loading speed by initially replacing images with gradients.
  - Make art!
 The gradients are beautiful.
  - Need a palette?
 Create a gradient form an image, use it as a palette.

-## Cool stuff

-This is my first NPM module ever.
-But that does not mean it's useless!
-If you find a use case let me know.
-If it's missing some feature that would make this even better, again, let me know.